How to Treat a Bed Bug Rash

 Once the nymph has fed, it will turn purple or red.
 A nymph can survive for nearly 2 months without feeding on a host.
 A nymph is approximately the size of the letter ‘R’ in the word ‘liberty’ that is on a penny.

-The nymph will undergo a gradual and simple metamorphosis and eventually become an adult bed bug.
-Once the bed bug reaches adulthood it will be shiny and brown.
+The nymph will undergo a gradual and simple metamorphosis and eventually become an adult.
+Once they reach adulthood it will be shiny and brown.

-Very soon, after becoming an adult, the bed bugs will mate and the cycle will begin again.
-The adult bed bugs are about as big as Lincoln’s head on the penny.
-An adult bed bug does prefer humans as their host.
+Very soon, after becoming an adult, they mate and the cycle will begin again.
+The adults are about as big as Lincoln’s head on the penny.
+An adult prefer humans as their host.

-It is important to remember that the bed bug has a very flat body that allows it to hide almost anywhere.
-During the initial onset of the infestation, bed bugs are only visible around the tufts and seams of the mattress.
-As the infestation grows, the bed bugs spread out and inhabit larger and larger areas.
-Bed bugs will generally prefer rough surfaces like wood or paper for their harborages.
+It is important to remember that they have a very flat body that allows it to hide almost anywhere.
+During the initial onset of the infestation, they are only visible around the tufts and seams of the mattress.
+As the infestation grows, these bugs spread out and inhabit larger and larger areas.
+Generally they prefer rough surfaces like wood or paper for their harborages.

-Bed bugs can be found in a multitude of places throughout the home.
+These parasites can be found in a multitude of places throughout the home.
 However, they will not usually stray very far from their host; therefore, the bedroom would be a good place to start the search.
-It is usually the center of the bed bug infestation.
+It is usually the center of the infestation.

 Favorite Hiding Spots

-Some of the places bed bugs reside include dark and tight cracks in the home, in mattress seams, under buttons, in holes, inside walls, upholstered furniture ticking and seams, in or on bedside furniture, dressers, electrical outlets, wall boards, window and door frames, behind baseboards and pictures.
+Some of the places they reside include dark and tight cracks in the home, in mattress seams, under buttons, in holes, inside walls, upholstered furniture ticking and seams, in or on bedside furniture, dressers, electrical outlets, wall boards, window and door frames, behind baseboards and pictures.

-They can also hide out in where slats join beds, under wallpaper or borders that are loose, under wall-to-wall carpeting, under tack boards, in bed clothes, hollow bed frames and any place that is dark and isolated is a place that a bed bug would call home.
-Inspecting the home at night with only a red light will assist in locating the bed bugs.
+They can also hide out in where slats join beds, under wallpaper or borders that are loose, under wall-to-wall carpeting, under tack boards, in bed clothes, hollow bed frames and any place that is dark and isolated is a place that they would call home.
+Inspecting the home at night with only a red light will assist in locating the infestation.

-Smell the suspicious areas; if there is a sweet smell resembling rotting raspberries, this is a sign of bed bugs.
-This is the smell of the liquid excreted by the bed bug when it is afraid.
+Smell the suspicious areas; if there is a sweet smell resembling rotting raspberries you may have an infestation.
+This is the smell of the liquid excreted by the bug when it is afraid.

-Brown or black spots of dried excrement on the bed linens also indicates the presence of bed bugs.
+Brown or black spots of dried excrement on the bed linens also indicate their presence.

-Tips on How to Eliminate Bed Bugs Within the Home
+Tips on How to Eliminate Within the Home

-Bed bugs are extremely sensitive to heat in every stage of their life.
-Thermal death point of a common bed bug is just 111° F to 113° F. Many times even temperatures that are lower than this, 97° F to 99° F can kill multitudes of bed bugs.
-If the temperature is raised to 140° F for about an hour or to 120° F for several hours most infestations will be eradicated.
+These bugs are extremely sensitive to heat in every stage of their life.
+Thermal death point of a common bed bug is just 111°F to 113°F. Many times even temperatures that are lower than this, 97°F to 99° F can kill multitudes.
+If the temperature is raised to 140° F for about an hour or to 120°F for several hours most infestations will be eradicated.

-If a steam cleaner is used to steam or hair dryer is used to heat the crevices and cracks of the mattress every week, this will assist in keeping the bed bugs away.
-The mattress can be placed inside a sauna at 170° F weekly to help eliminate any bed bugs.
+If a steam cleaner is used to steam or hair dryer is used to heat the crevices and cracks of the mattress every week, this will assist in keeping them at bay.
+The mattress can be placed inside a sauna at 170°F weekly to help eliminate any bugs.

-Low temperatures also kill bed bugs, including the eggs.
-These temperatures range from 32° F to 48° F and must be maintained for up to 50 days to ensure the eggs have died.
+Low temperatures also kill these pests, including the eggs.
+These temperatures range from 32°F to 48°F and must be maintained for up to 50 days to ensure the eggs have died.
 The nymphs and adults will die within a few hours.
-An infested bedroom can be closed off and unheated during the cold weather and the bed bugs will be eradicated.
+An infested bedroom can be closed off and unheated during the cold weather and the bugs will be eradicated.

 Vacuuming and Changing Lines

-Vacuum all the areas where bed bugs would reside routinely and thoroughly.
-By vacuuming all the hiding places of the bed bugs daily, the bed bugs and their eggs will be removed along with their shelter-the dirt.
+Vacuum all the areas where they routinely reside.
+By vacuuming all the hiding places daily, the bugs and their eggs will be removed along with their shelter-the dirt.
 ALWAYS be sure to place the vacuum bag into a sealed garbage bag outside.

 Other Home Maintenance Tips

-Since a bed bug cannot fly and only has the ability to crawl, moving the bed away from the wall would be helpful.
+Since this bug cannot fly and only has the ability to crawl, moving the bed away from the wall would be helpful.
 To further protect the bed, sprinkle the bed with talcum powder.
-A vinyl cover placed over the mattress and the box springs will help to eliminate bed bugs.
+A vinyl cover placed over the mattress and the box springs will help to eliminate these bloodsuckers.
 Leave the vinyl covers on for at least a year.

 Vacuum all drawers and cabinets, this will also deter rodents from nesting in these areas.
-Consider hiring a pest control company to assist in the elimination of the bed bugs.
+Consider hiring a pest control company to assist in the elimination process.
 These creatures are a very annoying and pernicious vermin and with an experienced professional helping, the time necessary to eradicate these pests will be shortened.

 Keep all vegetation away from the home’s foundation.
 This includes shrubs as well as weeds.